turingschool-examples/frontend-mod-1-prework/section3/README.md

 ### For Loops

-📒Read pages 170-174 of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.
+📒 Read pages 170-174 of the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book.

-🎬Watch [this video](https://www.youtube.com/watch?v=s9wW2PpJsmQ) to hear an explanation and see someone write a `for` loop!
+🎬 Watch [this video](https://www.youtube.com/watch?v=s9wW2PpJsmQ) to hear an explanation and see someone write a `for` loop!
 Remember, when you see `let`, pretend it is `var`.
 You will learn the differences between those, at a very deep level, in Mod 2.

-> 👩🏻‍💻PAUSE here, and complete the exercises in `loops.js`
+> 👩🏻‍💻 PAUSE here, and complete the exercises in `loops.js`

 ### For Loop and Arrays

-🎬Watch [this video](https://www.youtube.com/watch?v=BxFi7vVZx4s) to learn about using `for` loops with Arrays.
+🎬 Watch [this video](https://www.youtube.com/watch?v=BxFi7vVZx4s) to learn about using `for` loops with Arrays.
 The first 18 minutes cover for loops and at around 18 minutes in, the video gets into using them with Arrays.
 Watch what feels helpful to you!
 (At 23 minutes, the video covers looping over Objects which is _not_ aligned to the learning goals of this section, so we advise stopping there.)

-> 👩🏻‍💻PAUSE here, and complete the exercises in `loops-arrays.js`
+> 👩🏻‍💻 PAUSE here, and complete the exercises in `loops-arrays.js`

 ## Exercises